-- Diamondback's ability to meet its drilling and development plans on a timely basis or at all; - the volatility of realized oil and natural gas prices, including in Diamondback's area of operation in the Permian Basin; - the implications and logistical challenges of epidemic or pandemic diseases, including the COVID-19 pandemic and its impact on the oil and natural gas industry pricing and demand for oil and natural gas and supply chain logistics; - · changes in general economic, business or industry conditions; - conditions in the capital, financial and credit markets; - competitive conditions in our industry and the effect of U.S. energy, environmental, monetary and trade policies on our industry and business; - actions taken by third party operators, gatherers, processors and transporters; - the demand for and costs of conducting midstream infrastructure services; - our ability to successfully implement our business plan; - our ability to complete internal growth projects on time and on budget; - · our ability to identify, complete and effectively integrate acquisitions into our operations; - · our ability to achieve anticipated synergies, system optionality and accretion associated with acquisitions; - · the impact of potential impairment charges; - the results of our investments in joint ventures; - competition from the same and alternative energy sources; - energy efficiency and technology trends; - operating hazards and other risks incidental to our midstream services; - · natural disasters, weather-related delays, casualty losses and other matters beyond our control; - the impact of severe weather conditions, including the February 2021 winter storms in the Permian Basin, on Diamondback's production volumes; - increases in our tax liability; - the effect of existing and future laws and government regulations; - the effects of future litigation; and - certain other factors discussed elsewhere in this report.
+- Diamondback's ability to meet its drilling and development plans on a timely basis or at all; - the volatility of realized oil and natural gas prices, including in Diamondback's area of operation in the Permian Basin; - the implications and logistical challenges of epidemic or pandemic diseases, including the COVID-19 pandemic and its impact on the oil and natural gas industry pricing and demand for oil and natural gas and supply chain logistics; - · changes in general economic, business or industry conditions; - conditions in the capital, financial and credit markets; - competitive conditions in our industry and the effect of U.S. energy, environmental, monetary and trade policies on our industry and business; - actions taken by third party operators, gatherers, processors and transporters; - the demand for and costs of conducting midstream infrastructure services; - · our ability to successfully implement our business plan; - our ability to complete internal growth projects on time and on budget; - our ability to identify, complete and effectively integrate acquisitions into our operations, including the pending drop down acquisition discussed elsewhere in this report; - · our ability to achieve anticipated synergies, system optionality and accretion associated with acquisitions; - · the impact of potential impairment charges; - the results of our investments in joint ventures; - competition from the same and alternative energy sources; - energy efficiency and technology trends; - operating hazards and other risks incidental to our midstream services; - · natural disasters, weather-related delays, casualty losses and other matters beyond our control; - · the impact of severe weather conditions on Diamondback's production volumes; - increases in our tax liability; - · the conditions impacting the timing and amount of common units repurchased under our common unit repurchase program; - the effect of existing and future laws and government regulations; - · the effects of future litigation; and - · certain other factors discussed elsewhere in this report.